JeffreyRuder/mongo-graphql-typescript-2/README.md

 * `yarn build` to compile .js files in the dist/ directory.
 * `yarn run-build` to run from the dist/ directory.

+### Breakpoint Debugging

+The `launch.json` in `.vscode` configures VSCode's breakpoint debugging; normally I would gitignore this but I'm leaving it in as an example.

 ### Interactive UI

 To use the `graphiql` interactive UI for development, navigate to `http://localhost:3000/graphql` with a web browser.